 Poison hemlock is actually in the Umbelliferae family, with the highly divided leaves of carrot or parsley.
 It’s an annual with a white flower and it dies back in winter.
 The tree is entirely different.

-Granted that the yew tree, an evergreen, is an ornamental and is toxic, most common and wild evergreens are edible, including hemlock (Tsuga genus), pine (Pinus genus), juniper (Juniperus genus) and cedar (Cedrus genus).
+Most common and wild evergreens are edible, including pine (Pinus genus), hemlock (Tsuga genus), juniper (Juniperus genus) and cedar (Cedrus genus).

 Making evergreen oil